THE FITZPATRICK SKIN TYPES SCALE

-This scale was described by Dr. Thomas B. Fitzpatrick, American Dermatologist, and father of modern dermatology.
-It is used as an important tool in the field of micropigmentation, since pigment implanted in the skin interacts directly with melanin, determining the final result of the color.
+This scale was described by Dr. Thomas B. Fitzpatrick, American Dermatologist and father of modern dermatology.
+It is used as an essential tool in micro-pigmentation since pigment implanted in the skin interacts directly with melanin, determining the final result of the color.

-There are different types of melanin, and, in humans, the most common are called Eumelanin and Pheomelanin.
+There are different types of melanin, and, in humans, the most common are Eumelanin and Pheomelanin.
 They are present in all people in varying concentrations.
 These concentrations are genetically determined and differ among ethnic groups.

-- Pheomelanin is more abundant in the light skin (skin types 1-2 and 3), producing a pink to red hue.
+- Pheomelanin is more abundant in light skin (skin types 1-2 and 3), producing a pink to red hue.
 It is also found in large quantities in red hair.
 Pheomelanin is also found on the lips and nipples.

 These images will help you identify this classification in a clearer way.